In Nevada, disorderly conduct is a catch-all offense that includes

 Disorderly conduct is a misdemeanor in Clark County, Nevada, carrying:

-- Up to six (6) months of jail time, and/or
+- Up to 6 months of jail time and/or

-It is rare for courts to impose any jail unless the defendant is a repeat offender or misses any court appearances.
-In many cases, courts even agree to dismiss the entire charge once the defendant pays a fine and/or performs community service.
+It is rare for courts to impose any jail unless you are a repeat offender or miss any court appearances.
+In many cases, courts even agree to dismiss the entire charge once you pay a fine and/or perform community service.

 - Disorderly conduct has less of a stigma than assault or battery because it does not sound as violent.
-Potential employers and landlords are less likely to pass over people with a disorderly conduct conviction than if they had an assault or battery conviction.
+Potential employers and landlords are less likely to reject you if you have a disorderly conduct conviction than if you have an assault or battery conviction.

-- A disorderly conduct conviction can be sealed from the defendant’s record only one year after the case ends.
+- A disorderly conduct conviction can be sealed from your record only one year after the case ends.
 Misdemeanor assault and battery convictions have a two-year wait time for sealing records.4

-- Nothing the defendant did rose to the level of breaching the peace;
+- Nothing you did rose to the level of breaching the peace.

-- The defendant was falsely accused by someone else;
+- You were falsely accused by someone else.

-- Police officers misidentified the defendant as the real culprit; or
+- Police officers misidentified you as the real culprit.

-- The defendant’s actions were protected by the First Amendment.
+- Your actions were protected by the First Amendment.

 Typical evidence in these cases includes surveillance video of the alleged incident and eyewitness accounts.